 This small, handsome falcon is hard to overlook but sometimes difficult to identify.
 It is often mistaken for an American kestrel or immature marsh hawk.
 Merlins are typically 10 to 13 inches in length.
 It is roughly the size of a blue jay but much more muscular and stout and not blue.
 The male has a grey cap and is grey above, whereas the female has a brown cap and is brown above.
 Both males and females have white chins, white chests mottled with streaks of brown, and barred tail feathers.

 Merlins (Falco columbarius) were seen regularly in the months of November and early December this year at Kankakee Sands.
 Several were spotted perched on fence-posts scanning the open prairie.
 Others were observed soaring over the prairie in hot pursuit of their next meal.

-Merilins typically spend summer in the northern states and Canada, and overwinter in the southern states, Mexico, and central America.
-They migrate through the Midwest and eastern U.S. during the change of the seasons.
+Merlins typically spend summer in the northern states and Canada, and overwinter in the southern states, Mexico, and Central America.
+They migrate through the Midwest and the eastern U.S. during the change of the seasons.

-Merlins were seen in much greater number at Kankakee Sands this year than ever before.
-We are thrilled to be a migratory stopover for merlins, and for many other bird species as well.
+Merlins were seen in much greater numbers at Kankakee Sands this year than ever before.
+We are thrilled to be a migratory stopover for merlins and for many other bird species as well.
 When Kankakee Sands was being planned nearly 20 years ago, one of the goals of the project was to be a migratory stop-over for birds.
 Success!